onlinehub0808/-smart-contract-best-practices/docs/software_engineering.md

 ### Upgrading Broken Contracts

+!!! warning
+    This section is outdated.
+There are many important questions, and risks related to smart contract upgradeability.
+Do your research into the state of the art.
+We welcome discussion on the [related issue](https://github.com/ConsenSys/smart-contract-best-practices/issues/164).

 Code will need to be changed if errors are discovered or if improvements need to be made.
 It is no good to discover a bug, but have no way to deal with it.

 Designing an effective upgrade system for smart contracts is an area of active research, and we won't be able to cover all of the complications in this document.
 However, there are two basic approaches that are most commonly used.
 The simpler of the two is to have a registry contract that holds the address of the latest version of the contract.
 A more seamless approach for contract users is to have a contract that forwards calls and data onto the latest version of the contract.